The Best Play Yard 2023

-Play yard makers like to load up their products with gadgets, lullabies, toys, flashing lights and other bling.
-You don’t need it.
+Manufacturers like to load up their products with gadgets, lullabies, toys, flashing lights and other bling.
+You don’t need them.

 7. Even though all play yards pitch themselves as portable most aren’t that easy to travel with.

-Yes, most play yards claim they are portable—but given the effort it takes to dissemble all the accessories, it more likely that most standard play pen will stay put.
-A better bet for portability: go for play yards that are specifically designed for travel.
+Yes, most play yards claim they are portable—but given the effort it takes to dissemble all the accessories, it more likely that most standard playpens will stay put.
+A better bet for portability: go for versions that are specifically designed for travel.
 See our Best Travel Play Yard above.